 America Online to launch Japanese Internet service

-TOKYO (AP) _ America Online Inc. is launching a Japanese-language Internet service April 15 in cooperation with a major newspaper and a Japanese trading company.
+TOKYO (AP) _ America Online Inc. said Tuesday it will launch a Japanese-language Internet service next month in cooperation with a major Japanese newspaper and trading company.

 The new service, which will begin April 15, will have the same features as America Online’s English service, which currently dominates the U.S. market.